-Harrowsmith Church is a part of the Free Methodist Church in Canada (FMCiC), but what exactly is a “FREE Methodist”?
+Harrowsmith Church is part of the Free Methodist Church in Canada (FMCiC) denomination.
+But what exactly is a “FREE Methodist”?

 To tell you the truth, our list of beliefs likely won’t look much different from any number of Evangelical churches you might have heard of, but what distinguishes us a little bit, is our emphasis on the word “free”.